 Bake until puffed and golden, about 25 minutes.
 Carefully run metal spatula under turnovers to loosen them and transfer to racks to cool slightly.

-Have a wonderful October, everyone!
+Have a wonderful autumn, everyone!